iamshadmirza/TheNextBigWriter/node/Creating-REST-API-Using-NodeJS-ExpressJs-MongoDB-And-Mongoose.md

-### Now for updating a Student record  with a PATCH method
+### Update Data

 PATCH method can be used to update partial resources.
-For instance, when you only need to update one field of the resource.  [know more about PATCH method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PATCH)
+For instance, We need to update one field of the resource hence we are using the **PATCH** method.
+[Know more about PATCH method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PATCH)

 ```
 app.patch('/student-record-update/:id', async (req, res) => {